mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/release-notes/index.md

 - Added support for both custom and {{model.techName}}'s native authentication and authorization mechanisms
 - Custom authentication, and authorization are also now supported.
-- DSS volume profile support added.
+- Added support for DSS volume profiles
 - User defined functions are now configurable

 ## Improvements